Harshit-3905/Task_Tracker/README.md

 ## Installation

 1. Download the Extension Files: Clone this repository to your local machine.
-2. Open the terminal in `/frontend`
-3. Run `npm run build`
-4. Open Google Chrome.
+2. Open Google Chrome.
 Click on the three dots in the upper-right corner to open the menu.
-5. Go to More tools > Extensions.
+3. Go to More tools > Extensions.
-6. Toggle on "Developer mode" in the upper-right corner of the Extensions page.
+4. Toggle on "Developer mode" in the upper-right corner of the Extensions page.
-7. Load the Extension: Click on the "Load unpacked" button.
+5. Load the Extension: Click on the "Load unpacked" button.
-8. Browse and select the folder frontend/build
+6. Browse and select the folder ```Task Tracker Extension```
-9. Click the "Select Folder" button.
+7. Click the "Select Folder" button.
-10. The Task Manager Chrome Extension should now appear in your list of installed extensions.
+8. The Task Manager Chrome Extension should now appear in your list of installed extensions.
-11. Pin the extension and boost your productivity
+9. Pin the extension and boost your productivity